Moamen-Mamdouh/CV/ReadMe.md

 - It features role-specific dashboards for teachers, teaching assistants, administrators, and parents to ensure efficient management and engagement.
 - Key functionalities include:
   - Teachers: Upload content, track student progress, and interact with learners.
-  - Administrators: Manage users, approve courses and access analytics.
+  - Administrators: Manage users, approve courses, and access analytics.
   - Parents: Monitor student performance and course participation through a dedicated dashboard.
 - The platform supports video streaming, engagement tools, and a secure payment system, creating a seamless and interactive online learning experience.